 Congratulations Roush Rentals Waterview Apartments | 2019 Soak it Up!
 Award Recipient

-Attention to stormwater runoff at Waterview Apartments was not only mandated by law, but visibly important, because runoff from it flows directly into the Mississippi River.
-From the start, the developer’s intent was to exceed legal requirements to reduce suspended solids before the runoff reached the river.
+Attention to stormwater runoff at the Waterview Apartments site was not only mandated by law, but visibly necessary.
+Runoff from the property flows directly to the Mississippi River.
+So from the start, the developer intended to exceed legal requirements for reducing suspended solids reaching the river.

 Rain gardens are a primary strategy for reducing runoff at Waterview Apartments.
 Each downspout on the property points to a low area where water is absorbed.
 A large biofilter garden at the center the property is planted with deep rooted, native, edible plants.
 A swale planted with native trees surrounds the property, to hold and infiltrate standing water.
 Hundreds of species of water tolerant native plants fill the gardens to hold soil, absorb water, and support pollinators throughout the growing season.

-Cardboard from Smith’s Bike Shop in La Crosse was used as a weed barrier, instead of plastic landscaping fabric.
-All bikes arrive at the shop in large cardboard boxes, so the owners are happy to provide them for us as a weed barrier, rather than send them to the landfill or power plant.
-Over time cardboard naturally biodegrades, blending with mulch as plants expand retaining water to keep plants healthy.
+Cardboard from Smith’s Bike Shop in La Crosse was used as a weed barrier instead of plastic landscaping fabric.
+Bikes arrive at the shop in large cardboard boxes, so the owners are happy to provide them to people to use for this purpose, rather than send them to the landfill or power plant.
+Over time cardboard naturally biodegrades, blending with mulch as plants expand and retaining water to keep plants healthy.

 Waterview Apartments moved beyond standard commercial landscaping and chose, instead, a plan focused on food, beauty, and ecological functionality.
 The landscape now cleans stormwater, provides habitat, cycles out carbon dioxide, and cools the environment around the building.